Adnan-2k03/nexus_final/README.md

 🔴 **The live deployment is temporarily offline.**

-**Reason:** We encountered deployment issues during recent updates and platform integration work.
+**Reason:** We encountered deployment issues while converting the webapp into an Android app using Capacitor.
+The core application remains fully functional and is being restored.

 We apologize for the temporary unavailability and are actively working to restore service by **September 30th, 8:00 AM**.